awsdocs/aws-organizations-docs/doc_source/orgs_permissions_overview.md

       ]
   }
   ```
-+ `aws:PrincipalOrgID` – Simplifies specifying the `Principal` element in a resource\-based policy\.
-This global key provides an alternative to listing all the account IDs for all AWS accounts in an organization\.
-Instead of listing all of the accounts that are members of an organization, you can specify the [organization ID](orgs_manage_org_details.md) in the `Condition` element\.
-**Note**
-This global condition also applies to the master account of an AWS organization\.

-  For more information, see the description of `PrincipalOrgID` in [AWS Global Condition Context Keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html) in the *IAM User Guide*\.

 For a list of all of the AWS Organizations–specific condition keys that can be used as permissions in an IAM policy, see [Condition Context Keys for AWS Organizations](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_awsorganizations.html#awsorganizations-policy-keys) in the *IAM User Guide*\.